 b) If a finding is made that correction of such social injury will impose a serious competitive disadvantage on the company involved (in relation to other companies in the same industry which cause similar social injury), the university will defer taking shareholder action to compel the company to correct the social injury on a unilateral basis until the university has determined that it will not be possible for it or others to induce the management of the company to bring about industrywide corrective action within the constraints, if any, imposed by the antitrust laws.

 c) If a finding is made that correction of such social injury cannot reasonably and appropriately be undertaken by company or industrywide action, as compared to government action, the university will not exercise its shareholder rights under the foregoing paragraphs except to communicate with the management of the company to urge it to seek necessary action from the appropriate government agencies.

 d) If a finding is made that, because of extraordinary circumstances, university action otherwise indicated under these Guidelines is likely to impair the capacity of the university to carry out its educational mission (for example, by causing adverse action on the part of governmental or other external agencies or groups, or by causing deep divisions within the university community), then the university will not take such action.”

-In 1978, the Yale Corporation adopted a policy on investing in companies doing business in South Africa.
+In 1978, the Yale Board of Trustees adopted a policy on investing in companies doing business in South Africa.
 In subsequent years, Yale engaged scores of companies in dialogue about their responsibilities in the country.
-When company actions were incompatible with University policy, Yale sold its shares.
+When company actions were incompatible with university policy, Yale sold its shares.
 From 1978 through 1994, Yale divested shares of 17 companies doing business in South Africa, representing a total market value of approximately $23 million.
-In February 1994, recognizing the positive changes occurring in the country, the Yale Corporation lifted all investment restrictions.
+In February 1994, recognizing the positive changes occurring in the country, the Yale Board of Trustees lifted all investment restrictions.

 - Embody effective controls on the distribution and marketing of tobacco products to minors